Longford based, nationwide supporthello@purpletree.ie1800 787 333

 St Brigid’s Day: What Employers Need to Know

-St Brigid’s Day was introduced under the Organisation of Working Time (Amendment) Act 2023.
+St Brigid’s Day was introduced by S.I.
+No. 50 of 2022, the Organisation of Working Time (Covid-19 Commemoration) Regulations 2022, made under the Organisation of Working Time Act 1997.
 The date follows a specific rule for payroll and scheduling:

 • The public holiday falls on the first Monday in February.